philipp-schuetz/tree-growth-simulator/README.md

 "random_seed": false
 "save_array": false
 ```

-After an update, you might want to backup your current configuration and regenerate it by starting the updated app to get the newest configuration options.

 ## Logging
 If logging is enabled in the configuration file, certain events are logged to a file.
 This file is called `logfile.log` by default.
 These events can include information about a finished process or error messages.
 This information is mainly used for debugging.